ihapp/HyperApps/README.md

 Offline mode:

-1. A user enters happ://someserver/someapp.html in a browser
+1. A user enters `happ://someserver/someapp.html` in a browser
-2. The browser passes URLs with ‘happ’ scheme/protocol to the plugin
+2. The browser passes URLs with `happ` scheme/protocol to the plugin
 3. The plugin checks if a corresponding HyperApp is running
   * If not, it starts a corresponding HyperApp
 1. The plugin channels HTTP requests to a corresponding HyperApp.